 If teaching allowed that, where would we be?
-If some of your colleagues held the strong religious belief that, for example ‘homosexuality is a sin’ or that ‘the earth was created in seven days’, might you not think twice about whether you could exercise ‘tolerance’ or ‘mutual respect’ at a peer-professional level, let alone a personal one?
+If some of your colleagues held the religious belief that, for example ‘homosexuality is a sin’ or that ‘the earth was created in seven days’, you might think twice about whether you could exercise ‘tolerance’ at a peer-professional level (let alone a personal one)?

 And what if a colleague finds your political, sexual or religious beliefs - or your atheism for that matter - objectionable and abhorrent?
-Should they have the choice of notworking with you?
+Should they have the choice of refusing to work with you?

 I’m asking a lot of questions here… but here’s just one more…

-Should teachers be a little more intolerant of those undermining the values of their profession?
+Should teachers be intolerant of those undermining the values of their profession?